You wake up on a Saturday morning, notice an unexpected wet patch on your duvet, and realize your dog peed on your bed—it wasn’t just a bad dream.

 If there’s one thing this guide has tried to make clear, it’s this: your dog isn’t peeing on your bed to spite you.

-Every reason we’ve covered — from incomplete potty training to territorial marking, excitement, anxiety, and medical conditions — points to a dog communicating something rather than acting out.
+Every reason we’ve covered, ranging from incomplete potty training to territorial marking, excitement, anxiety, and medical conditions, points to a dog communicating something rather than acting out.

 Understand the reason first.
 The solution for a puppy with an underdeveloped bladder looks completely different from the solution for a senior dog with incontinence or an anxious dog marking for comfort.
 Getting the diagnosis right is what makes everything else work.

 Be consistent and patient.
 Most of the strategies in this guide require weeks of repetition before they become habits.
-Progress is rarely linear — a bad week doesn’t mean the approach isn’t working.
+Progress is rarely linear.
+One bad week doesn’t mean the approach isn’t working.

 Know when to ask for help.
-If consistent effort isn’t producing results, a veterinarian or certified behaviorist is the logical next step — not a sign of failure.
+If consistent effort isn’t producing results, a veterinarian or certified behaviorist is the logical next step.
+Asking for help is not a sign of failure.

 Your bed will stay dry.
 It just takes understanding your dog well enough to know which path gets you there.